There are a few reasons why we chose these unconventional summer camp programs in Taiwan:

 We began to research summer language programs in Taiwan late last year.
 I quickly discovered there were very few resources to turn to.
 Of course, there were about a half-dozen programs that had their own websites, but there were no independent reviews that I could find for any of them, other than some short posts on expat forums.
 Besides having a strong Mandarin language component, we wanted to make sure the programs we selected were age-appropriate (many are aimed at kids under 8) and affordable.

 We eventually settled on the NTNU program.
-The university's reputation was an important reason -- it's the premier teaching school in Taiwan, and the Mandarin Training Center has been running the camp for more than 5 years, which seemed to validate the quality of the program.
+The university's reputation was an important reason -- it's the premier teachers' college in Taiwan, and the Mandarin Training Center has been running the camp for more than 5 years, which seemed to validate the quality of the program.
 The cost was surprisingly affordable compared to American camps, although our Taiwanese friends with kids who are used to more subsidized experiences thought it was expensive.
 It came to roughly $1500 per student per 4-week term, with classes starting at 9 and ending at 3.
 They also fed them lunch and a snack, and had all kinds of activities, from arts and crafts to limited sports.
 I thought that was very reasonable, considering many American day camps cost more than $2,000 for one month, and sometimes a lot more, particularly if there is some special sports activity, technical specialty, or artistic element involved.

 We also decided to enroll them in Camp Taiwan, which was billed as a "North American-style" overnight camp for a week in rural Taiwan.
 It targeted Taiwanese parents who wanted this sort of experience for their kids (the official camp language is English) and it was staffed with a mixture of Taiwanese and foreign young people, and had all kinds of outdoor activities, from archery to kayaking to ziplining.
 Importantly, there were no electronics which was very appealing.
 The cost was about $500 per child per week, which I also thought was reasonable, although most of the other kids appeared to come from well-off families.